isomerpages/moe-scgs/_others/Careers.md

 Singapore Chinese Girls’ School is an independent school with a vision to be an asset to the country by developing capable women of character and relevance.
 We offer both GCE O-Level and Integrated Programmes.

+**We invite applications for the following position: Home Economics Teacher **

+**Key Responsibilities**

+*   Plan and conduct lessons
+*   Monitor and evaluate the progress and overall development of the students
+*   Keep up with the developments of the subject area, new resources, pedagogies and assessment
+*   Teach, inspire and motivate students according to their individual pace and aspirations to their fullest potential
+*   To develop strong moral fibre and integrity among our students

+**Requirements**

+*   Recognised Degree or professional qualification in the chosen or related discipline
+*   Formal teaching qualifications such as NIE Diploma will be an advantage
+*   At least 3 years of teaching experience at the Secondary level
+*   Strong passion for helping students develop as confident and purposeful individuals
+*   Strong sense of integrity, personal drive and initiative, commitment and team spirit
+*   Caring, responsible, driven and innovative

+Please send application with resume to [recruitment@scgs.edu.sg](mailto:recruitment@scgs.edu.sg)

+**Successful candidates will be offered contract employment.
+Remuneration shall commensurate with qualification and experience**

+**We regret to inform that only shortlisted candidates will be notified.**

 **We invite applications for the following position: Biology Teacher (Jan – April 2023)**

 **Key Responsibilities**